edumserrano/share-jobs-data/README.md

 | ------ | ----------------------------------------------------------------------------------------------- |
 | `data` | Job data in JSON format.
 Populated only when the `output` action input is set to `strict-json`. |

+>**warning**
+>
-- When setting the `output` action input to `none`: nothing is written to the step's output.
+>- When setting the `output` action input to `none`: nothing is written to the step's output.
-- When setting the `output` action input to `github-step-json`: the action outputs are dynamic, they will depend on the shared data.
+>- When setting the `output` action input to `github-step-json`: the action outputs are dynamic, they will depend on the shared data.
 See [here](#what-is-the-difference-between-using-strict-json-or-github-step-json-as-the-ouput) for more detail.

 ## Tips